 - All applicable trekking permits

-- Small medical kit box for first add medical purpose.
+- A small medical kit box for first aid medical purpose.

 What is not included

 - Travel insurance (Should include helicopter evacuation and cancellation eventualities as well)

 - Nepal entry visa and visa fee (One can apply on arrival to Kathmandu airport).

 - Lunch & dinner in Kathmandu and Pokhara.